PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 The figure below plots the number of *Y* particles for the two simulations on the same chart over time, with the rate of the *X* → *X* + *Y* reaction increased in the simulation involving negative autoregulation.
 The two simulations now have approximately the same steady-state concentration of *Y*, and a justification for negative autoregulation appears.

 ![image-center](../assets/images/nar_equal_graph.PNG){: .align-center}
-<figcaption>A comparison of the number of *Y* particles across the same two simulations from the previous figure, with the change that in the second simulation (shown in yellow), we increase the rate of the reaction simulating upregulation of *Y* by *X*.
-As a result, the two simulations have approximately the same steady state of *Y*, and the simulation involving negative autoregulation reaches this steady state more quickly.</figcaption>
+A comparison of the number of *Y* particles across the same two simulations from the previous figure, with the change that in the second simulation (shown in yellow), we increase the rate of the reaction simulating upregulation of *Y* by *X*.
+As a result, the two simulations have approximately the same steady state of *Y*, and the simulation involving negative autoregulation reaches this steady state more quickly.
+{: style="font-size: medium;"}

 Because the rate of the reaction *X* → *X* + *Y* is higher in the simulation involving negative autoregulation, the number of *Y* particles in this simulation increases at a much faster rate.